finos/FDC3/docs/context/ref/Currency.md

 ---
 # `Currency`

 An entity that can be used when referencing currency that can be used on its own as well as in other contexts when adding additional attributes e.g. when adding details to a Valuation.
+The currency code used to identify the currency should conform to ISO 4217.

 ## Type